 Try it out

 In order to join the private beta, you need to go to this link: http://opr.as/CryptoWalletPre

 You will need a Google or G Suite account.

 FIND OUT MORE:

+Opera is the source of this content.
 About Opera Since its founding in 1996, Opera has been a pioneer in shaping the future of the internet.
 Providing faster and more innovative web browsers, Opera is the everyday browser of choice for more than 320 million people.
 Opera Software AS is a privately held company and is headquartered in Oslo, Norway.
-Follow our news at http://blogs.opera.com/news/.
+Follow Official Opera news at http://blogs.opera.com/news/.
 Opera and Opera Software logo are trademarks of Opera Software AS.
 Press Release.
 Source: http://www.operasoftware.com/press/releases/mobile/2018-07-11